chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 On reddit, [lerunicorn did find and suggest] that Firefox may block XHRs from secure to non-secure origins which could explain the motivation behind this approach.
 However, Firefox supports this when the origin is localhost.
 Further, native apps can generate a unique self-signed certificate and install it.
-Alternatively, they could have just built a [browser extension with native messaging].
+Alternatively, they could have used a [browser extension].
 In any possible case, this is not a valid reason to forget to filter origins.

 It's not just Zoom.
 Anecdotally, lots of developers I've talked with don't understand well how CORS works.
 There's also very a [generous quantity of